ryanlchan/jekyll-asset-pipeline/README.md

 Key areas that I have identified for future improvement include:

 - __Tests, tests, tests.__  I'm embarassed to say that I didn't write a single test while building Jekyll Asset Pipeline.
 This started as a hack for my blog and quickly grew into a library as I tweaked it to support my own needs.
+- __CDN support.__ Jekyll Asset Pipeline should support using a CDN to host your assets.
-- __Handle remote assets.__ Right now, Jekyll Asset Bundler does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
+- __Handle remote assets.__ Right now, Jekyll Asset Pipeline does not provide any way to include remote assets in bundles unless you save them locally before generating your site.
 Moshen's [Jekyll Asset Bundler](https://github.com/moshen/jekyll-asset_bundler) allows you to include remote assets, which I thought was pretty interesting.
 That said, I think it is generally better to keep remote assets separate so that they load asynchronously.
 - __Documentation.__ I wrote this readme to introduce people to Jekyll Asset Pipeline, but there should be a set of docs located on Github that can be better maintained.
 - __Successive preprocessing.__ Currently you can only preprocess a file once.
 It would be better if you could run an asset through multiple preprocessors before it gets compressed and bundled.